g0khul/note-app/README.md

 **Why this structure?**

-- **Separation of concerns**: Components, pages, services, and state logic are separated
+- **Separation of concerns**: Components, pages, and state logic are separated
-- **Reusability**: Components and services can be used in multiple places
+- **Reusability**: Components can be used in multiple places
 - **Maintainability**: Easy to find and update specific features
-- **Service layer**: API logic is isolated from UI components

 ---